Wall St set for losses as Russia-Ukraine crisis escalates

 February reading on ISM manufacturing PMI data is due at 10:00 a.m.
 ET, followed by US President Joe Biden's State of the Union speech later in the day.

-Oil majors Exxon Mobil and Chevron Corp rose 1.1% and 1.4%, respectively.
+Oil majors Exxon Mobil (XOM.N) and Chevron Corp (CVX.N) rose 1.1% and 1.4%, respectively.
 Chevron also raised its share buyback program and forecast for operating cash-flow through 2026.

-Defense stocks, including Lockheed Martin Corp, were mixed, after a sharp rally in the previous session.
-Shares of Meta Platforms dipped 1.0%, making them the biggest decliner among the mega-cap growth names.
+Defense stocks, including Lockheed Martin Corp (LMT.N), were mixed, after a sharp rally in the previous session.
+Shares of Meta Platforms (FB.O) dipped 1.0%, making them the biggest decliner among the mega-cap growth names.

 At 07:26 a.m.
 ET, Dow e-minis were down 230 points, or 0.68%, S&P 500 e-minis were down 32 points, or 0.73%, and Nasdaq 100 e-minis were down 109 points, or 0.77%.

-The CBOE volatility index, also known as Wall Street's fear gauge, was last trading at 32.29 after hitting its highest level since Feb.
+The CBOE volatility index (.VIX), also known as Wall Street's fear gauge, was last trading at 32.29 after hitting its highest level since Feb.
 24 in the previous session.